codeschool/WatchUsBuild-ExpressAppWithTDD/README.md

 ## Tests

 To run tests, run `npm test`.
-These alsodepend on a redis server up and running.
+These also depend on a redis server up and running.